busbud/coding-challenge-backend-b/README.md

 My solution consists of two main components:
 - `CityMatcher`, a class responsible for parsing the city data file, and then returning cities that match a partial city name.
-Partial city names provided for the lookup and case insensitive, and do not treat accented charaters specially (é is considered the same as e).
+Partial city names provided for the lookup are case insensitive, and do not treat accented charaters specially (é is considered the same as e).
 Lookups are done using a trie, a space-efficient data structure that allows for fast partial string match lookups.